Medical Billing for Ambulatory Surgery Centers: A Complete Guide

 When two or more procedures are performed during the same surgical session, Medicare and most commercial payers apply multiple procedure discounting rules.
 Understanding how this works, and how to code it correctly, is one of the more nuanced aspects of ASC medical billing.

-Medicare’s Multiple Procedure Rules for ASCs
+Applying Medicare’s Multiple Procedure Rules

 Under Medicare’s ASC payment system, when multiple covered procedures are performed in the same operative session: